hjw8120/Simple-Linear-Regression/hw-01-slr.md

 ### Question 3

-We are 95% confident that the true slope of the linear relationship between number of bike rentals in the winter and temperature is between 185.990 and 248.841.
+We are 95% confident that the true slope of the linear relationship between temperature (in C) and number of bike rentals in the winter is between 185.990 and 248.841.

 ### Question 4